-These statistics set out information on the fifth grant of the SEISS which opened for claims on the 29 July 2021 and will close on 30 September 2021.
-The figures below cover up to 15 August 2021, so the data for the fifth grant is not final.
-Up to 15 August 2021, there have been 29,000 successful claims for the fifth SEISS in Wales, which is 21% of those who are eligible for the scheme.
-The take up so far has been lower than the fourth grant, and data shows a declining trend in take up from the first SEISS grant to the fifth.
+Up to 28 October 2021, there were 45,000 successful claims for the fifth SEISS in Wales, which is 32% of those who are eligible for the scheme.
+The take up was lower than the fourth grant, and data shows a declining trend in take up from the first SEISS grant to the fifth.

-Self-employed people working in construction in Wales accounted for by far the largest share of all claims (34%).
+The value up to 28 October 2021 of all claims made in Wales under the fifth grant was £95 million.
+Self-employed people working in construction in Wales accounted for by far the largest share of all claims (32%).